 The Offering consists of four classes of shares of our common stock, Class S shares, Class I shares, Class T shares, and Class D shares.
 The share classes have different upfront selling commissions and dealer manager fees, and different ongoing stockholder servicing fees.
 Other than the differences in upfront selling commissions, dealer manager fees, and ongoing stockholder servicing fees, each class of common stock has the same economics and voting rights.
 Shares of our common stock are not listed for trading on a stock exchange or other securities market and there is no established public trading market for our common stock.
-As of March 11, 2022 there were 108,850 holders of record of our Class S common stock, 47,236 holders of record of our Class I common stock, 11,761 holders of record of our Class T common stock and 28,839 holders of record of our Class D common stock.
+As of March 17, 2023 there were 118,145 holders of record of our Class S common stock, 56,528 holders of record of our Class I common stock, 9,323 holders of record of our Class T common stock, and 35,223 holders of record of our Class D common stock.
+Our Class C shares are offered only in a private offering and are not offered in the Offering.
 This does not include the number of stockholders that hold shares in "street name" through banks or broker-dealers.
-The following table details the selling commissions, dealer manager fees, and stockholder servicing fees for each applicable share class as of December 31, 2021:
+The following table details the selling commissions, dealer manager fees, and stockholder servicing fees for each applicable share class as of December 31, 2022:

-Class S Shares Class I Shares Class T Shares (1) Class D Shares Selling commissions and dealer manager fees (% of transaction price) up to 3.5% up to 3.5% up to 1.5% Stockholder servicing fee (% of NAV) 0.85% 0.85% 0.25%
+Class S Shares Class I Shares Class T Shares (1) Class D Shares Class C Shares Selling commissions and dealer manager fees (% of transaction price) up to 3.5% up to 3.5% up to 1.5% Stockholder servicing fee (% of NAV) 0.85% 0.85% 0.25%